 To combat the rise of counterfeit drugs, the National Association of Boards of Pharmacy (NBAP) introduced strict standards for wholesale distributors, formerly known as VAWD Accreditation and now called NABP Accredited Drug Distributor.
 In order be NABP Accredited Drug Distributor, distributors complete a compliance review of their operating policies and procedures, licensure verification, a detailed survey of their facilities, and a screening through NABP Clearinghouse.

 Already four states (Indiana, Iowa, North Dakota, and Wyoming) require NABP Accredited Drug Distributors for their state license to distribute drugs, with more to follow.
-River City goes a step further than we’re required and offer pedigree tracing on all our products, so you can track your pharmaceuticals from the manufacturer to your shelves.
+Masters goes a step further than we’re required and offer pedigree tracing on all our products, so you can track your pharmaceuticals from the manufacturer to your shelves.
 Trace your pedigrees here.

 Formerly known as VAWD Accreditation, NABP Accredited Drug Distributor means we have undergone compliance review of our operation policies and procedures, licensure verification, a survey of our facility’s operations, and a screening through NABP Clearinghouse.